junjuewang/eatInNEU/README.md

   The website is designed for everyone, everywhere.
   <h5>Become an User</h5>
   <ul>
-   <li>Easy to become a user.
+   <li>Easy to become an user.
 Instead of enter kinds of information, I know my website is design for lazy guys and this will definitely keep million users away from me, email address and password are enough!
 You can update your profile later, for example, your name, gender, location, website and link with other social tools.
 But for the sign up, I don't want to borther you with them.</li>
    <li>Easy to link.
 If you don't want to create a new account, you could sign in with Google, Facebook or Twitter account.
-There's no excuse to become a user, right? :P </li>
+There's no excuse to become an user, right? :P </li>
    <li>Reset password.
 If you forgot your password, simply follow the instruction, the link would sent to your email and lead you to the reset password page.</li>
    <li>Contact the developer?
 Notice there's a 'Contact' button on the top of screen.
 You could leave your thoughts to me.
 Don't forget leave your email in order to get the feedback.
 If you find bugs, that's awkward, but please contact me and give me a chance to make it better.
 If you have some advises and suggestions, welcome to share your opinions!</li>
   </ul>